amazon-science/carbon-assessment-with-ml/README.md

 ```

 ## Getting Started
-Follow the code in notebooks directory
+Follow the code in `notebooks/evaluate_caml.ipynb`.

 ## Dataset
 The dataset consists of retail products mapped to North American Industry Classification System (NAICS) codes.
 The